usnistgov/astm_grasp_strength_analysis/README.md

 * grasp_region.py -> contains a data class the is used to contain information for a single grasp
 * initialization_angle.py -> contains a data class that is used to hold information related to results of the grasp initialization process

+## Provided Data

-The test folder contains two files with example data:
+The sample_data folder contains two files with example data:

 * robotiq_cylinder/RobotIQ_60SFMA_50Cycles_Cyl.csv -> a csv file containing 3 columns of data, each column corresponding to to one of the force sensors in the SFMA.
-Units for this data are in Newtons
+This data includes 50 grasps in a single trial.
+Units for this data are in Newtons.
 * robotiq_initialization/RobotIQ_70SFMA_33Cycles_DeterminePositionMaxGraspStrength.csv -> a csv file containing 3 columns of data, each column corresponding to one of the force sensors in the SFMA.
 The data is captured where 3 grasps are recorded at each angle increment.
-Units for this data are in Newtons
+Units for this data are in Newtons.

 ## Running the code

 * Two Jupyer notebooks have been provided which perform different functions in the grasp analysis.
-First, grasp_strength_initialization.ipynb analyzes a trial (single csv file) based on the initialization specified in the ASTM standard.
-Second, grasp_strength_analysis.ipynb analyzes any number of .csv files within a directory, where each file is an independent trial (single csv file) for grasp strength, with any number of recorded grasps.
+First, initialization.ipynb analyzes a trial (single csv file) based on the initialization specified in the ASTM standard.
+Second, analysis.ipynb analyzes any number of .csv files within a directory, where each file is an independent trial (single csv file) for grasp strength, with any number of recorded grasps.

 ** Test files have been provided to show how the code will work.